hyperledger/identus-docs/documentation/docs/quick-start.md

 <Tabs>
 <TabItem value="js" label="Typescript">
-As soon as the CredentialOffer message reaches the browser it will be automatically accepted and in exchange, a credentialRequest Message will be sent back to the PrismAgent.
+As soon as the `CredentialOffer` message reaches the browser it will be automatically accepted and in exchange, a `credentialRequest` Message will be sent back to the `PrismAgent`.

 Because this credential Offer was created with the `automaticIssuance` true, as soon as the `PrismAgent` receives this `credentialRequest` it will respond with the `IssuedCredential` message and send this back to the holder.